Trapped atoms in spatially-structured vector light fields: Spatially structured light fields

-The two defining properties of vector beams explicitly appear in equation~(\ref{eq:vortex-vector-field}).
-Longitudinal field components $\propto \vec{e}_z$ are proportional to transverse field gradients $\partial_{x,y}f_{l,p}(\vec{r})$.
-Moreover, these components and therefore the overall polarization depend on the position within the vortex light field.
+where we neglected the higher order corrections proportional to the second order spatial derivatives $\partial_i\partial_jf(\vec{r})$ and we considered the positive frequency part only.
+The ellipticity parameter $\sigma$ describes the optical polarization.
+In the soft-focusing limit of vanishing gradients of the mode function, $\sigma=0$ describes purely linear polarization along $x$, while $\sigma=\pm 1$ describes purely circular polarizations.
+The two peculiar properties of vector beams explicitly appear in equation~(\ref{eq:vector-field}).
+Longitudinal field components $\propto \vec{e}_z$ are proportional to transverse gradients of the mode function $\partial_{x,y}f(\vec{r})$.
+Moreover, these components and therefore the overall polarization depend on the position within the light field.
+To account for tightly focused HG beams, we use equation~(\ref{eq:vector-field}) by means of the mode function $f^{HG}_{n,m}(\vec{r})$:

+where $w_0$ is the beam waist, $H_n$ and $H_m$ are the Hermite polynomials and $\psi(z)=\arctan(z/z_R)$ is the usual Gouy phase for the Rayleigh length $z_R=kw_0^2/2$.
+In particular, the mode function $f^{HG}_{0,0}(\vec{r})$ within equation~(\ref{eq:vector-field}) allows to deal with highly focused TEM$_{00}$ Gaussian beams.
+Similarly, focused LG beams are described by the mode function $f^{LG}_{l,p}(\vec{r})$, which depends on the integer radial index $p\geq0$ and the integer azimuthal index $l$ associated to orbital angular momentum.
+In cylindrical coordinates~$\{\rho,\phi,z\}$, the mode function $f^{LG}_{l,p}(\vec{r})$ reads:

-Other vortex fields, sharing the same transverse intensity distribution, but a different polarization distribution, are the radially and azimuthally polarized vector beams, which are superpositions of LG beams:
+where $C_p^l=\sqrt{2 p!/\pi (p + |l|)!}$ is a normalization constant, $L_p^{|l|}(x)$ are the generalized Laguerre polynomials and $\psi_{LG}(z)=-(2p+|l|+1)\arctan(z/z_R)$ is the generalized Gouy phase.
+Other vortex fields, sharing the same transverse intensity distribution of LG beams, but a different polarization distribution, are the radially and azimuthally polarized vector beams.
+They are superpositions of LG beams:

 These two beams display different properties in the focal plane \cite{maurer2007tailoring}.
 In Fig.~\ref{fig:1} we plot the transverse profiles in the focal plane for the longitudinal and circular field components